blackboxnlp/2021/index.md

 # BlackboxNLP 2021

 The fourth edition of BlackboxNLP will be collocated with EMNLP 2021.
-The workshop programme will be very soon available [here](https://blackboxnlp.github.io/program.html).
+The workshop programme is available [here](https://blackboxnlp.github.io/program.html).

 ## Important dates